pguse/ics4u-rust/notes/09-structs/README.md

 ### Methods

+Why do we create methods?
+When a struct is combined with methods both the data and the associated actions on that data are grouped together.
+As programs become larger this is the preferred way of organizing them.

 How do we define a method?
 Methods are defined within a block that starts with the impl keyword, which is short for implementation.
 Then we specify what we're implementing methods on, which, in this case, is the **Student** struct.
 For example,